In the past 15 years, we've educated over 4,250 youth and launched more than 225 careers in filmmaking and storytelling.

 BAYCAT believes that every person’s story matters.
 We envision a world where media and technology facilitate the telling of stories from the broadest possible range of experiences, driving people to create inclusive, equitable communities.

-BAYCAT exists to end racial, gender, and economic inequities by opening the media industry to underrepresented storytellers.
-Through the education and employment of low-income youth, young people of color, and young women in the Bay Area — and through our production work for socially-minded clients — we are changing the stories that get shared with the world.
+BAYCAT exists to end racial, gender and economic inequity by creating powerful, authentic media while diversifying the creative industry.
+Through the education and employment of low-income youth, young people of color, and young women in the Bay Area, and producing media for socially-minded clients, we are changing the stories that get shared with the world.

 Founder, President & CEO